VRLabs/Contact-Tracker/README.md

 ## How to use

-"Contact Tracker/Container" is where you place your objects for attaching to the tracked contact.
+Place objects inside "Contact Tracker/Container" for attaching to the tracked contact.
 Alternatively, constrain objects to "Contact Tracker/Tracking Points".

 You can edit the collision tags on the 7 receiver components in the "Contact Tracker/Tracking Points" hierarchy to change what contact senders can be tracked.